kbalpreet218-tech/Induction-Program/README.md

 Our second lecture was conducted by Prof. Harminder Kaur, who introduced us to the subject of Basic Electrical and Electronics Engineering (BEEE).
 She began the session with a brief overview of the course content, highlighting its relevance and applications.
 Additionally, she interacted with the students to get to know the class better, creating a comfortable and engaging learning environment.

+## UNIVERSAL HUMAN VALUES - 2

+After the break, we attended a thought-provoking lecture in the auditorium by Dr. Priya Darshani on the topic of Universal Human Values.
+She emphasized the importance of values such as empathy, honesty, respect, compassion, and responsibility in shaping a meaningful and fulfilling life.
+The session encouraged us to reflect on how our thoughts, decisions, and actions impact not only ourselves but also those around us.
+Universal Human Values are the fundamental principles that guide human conduct and promote harmony within individuals, in relationships, and in society.
+Dr. Priya’s engaging talk helped us understand how living by these values can lead to both personal growth and a more compassionate world.